holochain/holochain-proto/README.md

 In essence these ensure holochain participants operate according the same rules.
 Just like in blockchains, if you collude to break validation rules, you essentially have forked the chain.
 If you commit things to your chain, or try to publish things which don't comply with the validation rules, the rest of the network/DHT rejects it.

 #### Group DNA / Holochain configuration
-Group/Holochain name, UUID, address/name spaces, data schema, validation rules,
+At this stage, a developer needs to set up the technical configuration of the collective agreements enforced by a holochain.
+This includes such things as: the holochain name, UUID, address & name spaces, data schemas, validation rules for chain entries and data propagation on the DHT,

 #### Individuals Authoring Content
-...Keys, ID, Chain, Node, App-chains
+As an individual, you can join a holochain by installing its holochain configuration and configuring your ID, keys, chain, and DHT node in accord with the DNA specs.

 #### Application API
-Holochains are kind of like a database.
-They don't have much end-user interface, but are used by program developers to store data.
-Unless you're a developer building one of these applications, you're not likely to do much directly with your holochains.
-Hopefully, they stay nice and invisible just allowing your application to store its information in a decentralized manner.
+Holochains function like a database.
+They don't have much end-user interface, and are primarily used by an application or program to store data.
+Unless you're a developer building one of these applications, you're not likely interact directly with a holochains.
+Hopefully, you install an application that does all that for you and the holochain stays nice and invisible enabling the application to store its information in a decentralized manner.

 ### Peering Modes
 There are two modes to participate in a holochain: as a **chain author**, and as a **DHT node**.
 We expect most installations will be doing both things and acting as full peers in a P2P data system.